What's Going On: Grand Island area calendar

 Christmas Tree Walk, 4 to 8 p.m. daily through Sunday, Dec.
 11, Trails and Rails Museum, 710 W. 11th St., Kearney.
 Vote for your favorite trees, bid on silent auctions to benefit the museum and the Buffalo County Historical Society; 308-234-3041.

-Friday, Dec.
-9 “A Christmas Carol,” an annual production featuring GIPS students and members of the community, 5:30 p.m.
-Friday and Saturday, and 2 p.m.
+“A Christmas Carol,” an annual production featuring GIPS students and members of the community, Saturday and 2 p.m.
 Sunday, Grand Island Senior High Little Theatre; free, but donations appreciated to help students in need; 308-385-5950.

 Christmas Bazaar, 10th annual 10 a.m. to 4 p.m.,, Adams County Fairgrounds, Hastings; 402-462-3247